Can I Do My Own Electrical Work?

 Napoleon once referred to Britain as 'a nation of shopkeepers'.
-Probably not true in modern society, but we still certainly a nation of something - do-it-yourselfers.
+Probably not true in modern society, but we are still certainly a nation of something - do-it-yourselfers!

 More and more people are willing to have a go at things they may have once thought impossible, taking regular visits to the local DIY shop to get parts for little jobs here and there or even working toward bigger projects such as renovating a room or building a conservatory.
-However, when it comes to plumbing, gas and electrical jobs, such concerns are better left to the professionals.
-Meaning those certified to carry out the work.
+As DIY work becomes more popular, it raises the question: can you do your own electrical work at home?

 A homeowner can legally undertake basic electrical jobs themselves, such as installing an additional socket/light or connecting a cooker to an existing connection unit, but not much more than that.
-Anything more complicated like installing a new shower circuit or a new cooker circuit, legally requires a qualified electrician.
-If you have any DIY plans that require electrical work, it's always best to check what you are legally able to do before starting.
+Anything more complicated like installing a new shower circuit or a new cooker circuit, is considered "notifiable work" and legally requires a Part P qualified electrician.

 If you have any doubts on the legality or your capability to do the job safely in the first place, do NOT attempt it yourself and instead seek out the help of a qualified professional.
 Not only will you be ensuring that the job is done safely and properly, but you'll be saving yourself money in the long run.
-Hiring an electrician to fix a botched job usually ends up costing more than getting one out to do the job in the first place.
+Hiring an electrician to fix a botched job usually ends up costing more than getting one out to do the job in the first place!

 District councils have responsibility for ensuring that any building works meet the national Building Regulations for efficiency, safety, design and disabled access.
 Building Regulations must be obtained from the local council before any structural alteration is made to a home.
 Such regulations are easier to obtain if the homeowner can prove they are going to be using a qualified electrician to undertake the work.